digital-asset/docs.daml.com/docs/2.6.4/docs/daml-finance/tutorials/instrument-modeling/generic-extension.rst

 How To Trade and Transfer a Generic Instrument
 **********************************************

-When you have created a holding on the above instrument it can be transfered to another party.
+When you have created a holding on the above instrument it can be transferred to another party.
 This is described in :doc:`Getting Started: Transfer <../getting-started/transfer>`.

 In order to trade the instrument (transfer it in exchange for cash) you can also initiate a delivery